Assisted Reproductive Technology (ART)

 Definition - What does Assisted Reproductive Technology (ART) mean?

-Assisted Reproductive Technology refers to any fertility treatment in which eggs or embryos are handled outside of the body.
+Assisted reproductive technology (ART) refers to any treatment in which eggs or embryos are handled outside of the body.
 Some doctors also include intrauterine insemination, in which sperm are handled outside the body, among ART technologies.

-Assisted reproductive technology is used in cases where the uterus is thought to be healthy and capable of pregnancy, but other approaches, such as fertility tracking and medications, have not succeeded in producing pregnancy.
-The most common type of ART is in vitro fertilization (IVF), in which a woman's eggs are removed from her body and fertilized externally, and one or more resulting embryos is implanted in her uterus.
+The most common type of ART is in vitro fertilization (IVF), in which a woman's eggs are removed from her body and fertilized externally, and one or more resulting embryos are transferred to her uterus.

 FertilitySmarts explains Assisted Reproductive Technology (ART)

 ART procedures are expensive and can be invasive, but are often the best chance at conceiving a biological child for individuals or couples with fertility issues.
-ART procedures are generally combined with fertility drugs to increase the number of avalaible eggs.
-This increases the chance of a successful conception, but also increases the chances of a multiple birth.
+ART procedures are generally combined with fertility drugs to increase the number of available eggs.
+This increases the chance of a successful conception but also increases the chances of multiple births.

 Types of ART include:

 - Intrauterine insemination.
 In this procedure, sperm are delivered directly into the uterus using a tube.
 This may be useful for women who have cervical issues preventing sperm from passing through the cervix, or for men who have problems with sperm production or delivery.
 Intrauterine insemination allows sperm count to be verified and then delivered directly into the uterus.
 If desired, the woman may also take fertility drugs prior to intrauterine insemination, to increase the number of mature eggs available at the time of the procedure.